-Risk identified: hotel and guest house fires
+Hotel and guest house fires

 Similar to hospitals and residential care homes, hotels and guest houses have the potential for significant loss of life in the event of fire.
-Hotels and guesthouses have guests sleeping in unfamiliar surroundings, in the event of a fire they may be less aware of the layout of the building than they would if they were at home.
+Hotels and guest houses have guests sleeping in unfamiliar surroundings, so in the event of a fire they may be less aware of the layout of the building than they would if they were at home.

-Over the past five years, there have been 3,151 fires in hotels and boarding houses within England, including 193 within our service area.
-Of the incidents within our area, one death (note this was sheltered housing - not self-contained) and 15 serious injuries were reported.
+Over the past five years, there have been 3,151 fires in hotels and boarding houses in England.
+In our Service area there were 179 incidents, one death (in sheltered housing, not self-contained) and 15 serious injuries.
 National statistics on deaths at these premises is not readily available.

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1021262/fire-statistics-data-tables-fire0304-300921.xlsx based on Hotel, boarding houses, hostels etc. category (definition within publication)
+&lt;sup>18 assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1021262/fire-statistics-data-tables-fire0304-300921.xlsx based on hotel, boarding houses, hostels etc. category (definition within publication).

-Hotel, hostel and boarding house fires attended, including forecast to 2026/27 Pre-Covid-19 forecast based on 10-year period from April 2010 to March 2020
+Hotel and guest house fires attended, including forecast to 2026/27 Pre-Covid-19 forecast based on 10-year period from April 2010 to March 2020